 Career #3 - Graphic Designer

 Looking for a creative outlet where you can work on your own?
 Consider a career as a graphic designer, where you might be able to eventually work from home - or even work on a freelance basis.
 This could mean more time for you to tap into your creative mind without the noise and commotion often found in an office.

-By mixing art with technology, graphic designers can communicate ideas to consumers by developing the layout and design for brochures, websites, advertisements, or other marketing visuals, according to the U.S. Department of Labor.
+By mixing art with technology, graphic designers communicate ideas to consumers by developing the layout and design for brochures, websites, advertisements, or other marketing visuals, according to the U.S. Department of Labor.

 Career #4 - Network Administrator

-As a network administrator, you might be responsible for organizing, installing, and supporting a company's computer systems, according to the U.S. Department of Labor.
+As a network and computer systems administrator, you might be responsible for organizing, installing, and supporting a company's computer systems, according to the U.S. Department of Labor.
 In order to keep the systems up-to-date, you could set up network hardware and software, gather information to measure the network's performance, and make the necessary upgrades and repairs, adds the Department of Labor.